opensvc/docs.opensvc.com/source/collector.docker.registries.rst

 Service template
 ****************

-Here is the template OpenSVC service configuration served by the public OpenSVC collector under the name "docker.registry".
+Here is the template OpenSVC service configuration served by the public OpenSVC collector under the name ``docker.registry``.

 ::